angular/angular/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-helpful">

-**NOTE**: <br />
-The guard can also tell the router to navigate elsewhere, effectively canceling the current navigation.
+**Note:** The guard can also tell the router to navigate elsewhere, effectively canceling the current navigation.
-When doing so inside a guard, the guard should return `false`.
+When doing so inside a guard, the guard should return `UrlTree`;

 </div>